jimrdepr/jimrdepr.github.io/README.md

 ### Intro

 Hello, my name is Jimmie Randle DePriest, but I like to go by Randy.
+I currently live in Alamo, TN.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+### Resume

 ```markdown
 Syntax highlighted code block